 About this Program

-The Master of Music Education degree is designed to stress the development of advanced knowledge of broad-based principles and practices in music and music education for application in the public or private school, private studio, or higher education setting.
+Old Dominion University offers a Master of Music Education.
+This degree is designed to stress the development of advanced knowledge of broad-based principles and practices in music and music education for application in the public or private school, private studio, or higher education setting.
 A minimum of 34 semester hours of course work is required to complete the degree, with the hours distributed according to the area of concentration.
 Virginia Department of Education teacher licensure is not included with this degree.

 Program Highlights